philipmorrisintl/GOBench/README.md

 Running the benchmark is very CPU intensive and require a multicore machine or a cluster infrastructure.

-By default, the benchmark includes bassinhopping, differential evolution, brute force and dual annealing.
-Other methods can be used (pyswarm, cmaes, ...).
+By default, the benchmark includes basinhopping, differential evolution, brute force, dual annealing (under PR review) from SciPy and pyswarm, cma-es non scipy optimizers.
-Note the nlopt ones require additional installation/compilation.
+Note the nlopt optimizers require additional installation/compilation but can also be benchmarked.

 ## Installation from source